Guido von Mengden: Biographical data

 Guido von Mengden was born in the town of Düren in the Prussian Rhine Province in 1896.
 His family hailed from the ancient Westphalian nobility.
 He played football (soccer) as a teenager in the Bonner FV team. in 1914 he passed his Reifeprüfung final exams in Bonn and went to World War I as a volunteer.
 He was discharged from the German Imperial Army after being badly wounded in June 1916 at Verdun and went on to study geodesy at the University of Bonn.
 He found employment as a land surveyor from 1919 until 1924, when he changed profession and became a journalist.
 He became an editor of the Art and sports sections of the Rheydter Tageblatt.
 In 1925 he moved to the Westdeutscher Spielverband as manager, becoming also the chief editor of its social organ Fußball und Leichtathletik.
 He had a role in the 1928 1928 Summer Olympics in Amsterdam as a press delegate.

 In May 1933 Guido von Mengden became a member of the German Nazi Party.
 He went to Berlin in June 1933 as a press attaché of the German Football Association.
 From 1935 he was the public relations officer of the NSRL, the Reich Sports Office.
 He became the personal advisor and consultant of Reichssportführer Hans von Tschammer und Osten in 1936, and subsequently became the chief editor of NS-Sport, the official organ of the Reich Sports Office.

 Towards the last days of World War II, von Mengden became a member of the Volkssturm National Militia.
 After being captured by the Soviet Army, he was employed by the Russians as surveyor in their Land reform projects in what was then East Germany.
-In 1948 he moved to West Germany and was in March 1949 the locaDenazification panel in Krefeld ranked him in the lowest Nazi category as a fellow traveler.
+In 1948 he moved to West Germany and by March 1949 was ranked by the local denazification panel in Krefeld on the lowest Nazi category as a fellow traveler.
 He started out as Manager of the then very successful CSV Marathon 1910 Sports Club.